 - If science is done well, other scientists who replicate the same work will get the same results.

-- Scientists peer review a scientific paper before it is published to be sure the work was done using scientific methods.
+- Scientists peer review a scientific paper before it is published to be sure the work was done using the scientific method.

 - There are lots of controls in science, including oversight of the projects that get funded.

-- These "checks and balances" assure that nearly all scientists operate with a great deal of integrity.
+- The checks and balances assure that nearly all scientists operate with a great deal of integrity.

 - How does peer review work keep quality control high in scientific research?